sam0hack/getback/README.md

 * Softwate will auto select history.log
 * after locate your packages terminal need confirmation y/n
 * Enter architecture amd64 or x86 or i386
 * After enter architecture.
-Software will start installing you removed packages
+Software will start installing your removed packages

 About